-Last part said with a smile, as you look your boss in the eyes, to show you are looking to continue to grow.
-But you are willing to work hard for it.
+That last part can be said with a slight smile or just polite firmness, as you look your boss in the eyes.
+This shows that you are looking to continue to grow.
+But also, you’re saying that you are willing and intend to work hard for it.

 I think a number that feels substantial enough without being insultingly greedy is a good approach.
 Plus, it gives them some wiggle room to come back to you.
 Just make sure that you ask for enough not to feel cheated.
 Just not so much, you shut down the negotiation right then and there.

 What if you ask for a raise and your boss says no